aanastasiou/dgtools/doc/source/superstack.rst

 is which function to call after it has poped two values from the stack.
 And in doing so, we would also be reducing duplication for unary functions, since they are **nested** in the binary pattern.

 The same observation holds for nullary functions that *return a result*.
-These conform to the :math:`y=f()` pattern and basically imply just calling the function.
+These conform to the :math:`y \leftarrow f()` pattern and basically imply just calling the function.
 In this case however, there is no additional memory saving from embeding them one level down in the *Binary/Unary* function pattern.
 This is because a call to *Binary/Unary* costs 5 bytes: 3 bytes to set the ``binary_unary_function`` it needs to call and 2 bytes to make the call.